 Marisa has been the public face of the organization since 2003, when she first started working with co-founder Mary Max.
 She came from the world of children’s publishing, where she constantly nudged colleagues to recycle and to try her organic, vegan cookies.

-She has published several short stories and articles, translated children’s books, co-founded a sketch comedy troupe, and preached from the pulpit of several Unitarian-Universalist churches as a board member of Unitarian Universalists for the Ethical Treatment of Animals.
+She has published several short stories and articles, translated children’s books, co-founded a sketch comedy troupe, and preached from the pulpit of several Unitarian-Universalist churches as a board member of Unitarian Universalist Animal Ministry.

-She lives in Manhattan with her husband David, two cats, and guinea pig.
+She lives in Manhattan with her husband David and two cats.
 On any given Saturday, you might spot her at the Union Square Greenmarket, dropping off her compost and buying veggies.

 Joyce recently joined the team at Kind Green Planet, bringing with her an extensive background in animal protection work.
 She led campaigns in NY for In Defense of Animals for seven years on a wide range of issues including animal circuses, veganism, companion animals, and vivisection.
 Her growing passion for legislative work led her to work with the League of Humane Voters of NYC and as a lobbyist for Humane Society of the United States.

-Joyce shares her life with her boyfriend Matt and her five rescued cats and one rescued dog.
+Joyce shares her life with her boyfriend Matt, her four rescued cats and one rescued dog.